jonathan-j-lee/tetris/docs/conclusion.md

 <br>
 ## Challenges
-* Unstable AR marker estimates
+* Unstable AR marker estimates.
   The AR markers are rasterized onto the wooden pieces via laser cutter.
   The raster did not produce good enough contrast between the light and dark parts of the marker, so we had to paint the dark parts black.
   This allowed AR detection to work in most cases, however, good lighting is still a non-negligible factor.

    We found that AR detection would sometimes fit incorrect axes onto the pieces.
    Since the camera is peering down on the scene, the axes' rotation about the Z-axis (going up out of the table) was usually very accurate.
    However, the orientation about the X and Y would sometimes jump around.
    For our task, we only care about the orientation about the Z anyway since we can assume the pieces are flat on the table.
    Therefore, in our code we convert the orientation quaternion from the AR marker transform into Euler angles, zero any rotation about the X and Y, convert back to quaternion and use that as the true AR marker transform.

 * Tile types share an AR marker ID.
   AR detection will have conflicts if there are multiple markers with the same exact ID in the camera view at the same time.
 Therefore, we choose to feed the robot pieces one-by-one.